New Limits on Polarized Power Spectra at 126 and 164 MHz: Relevance to Epoch of Reionization Measurements: Introduction

-Regarding point sources, the number of bright sources below 200 MHz reported in the literature is small.
-Of particular interest in determining the polarization contamination is the linearly polarized fraction $p = \sqrt{(Q^2 + U^2)/I^2}$ of sources (where $I$, $Q$, and $U$ are the Stokes parameters), and, in the absence of low frequency measurements, how this scales from higher frequencies.
+Regarding point sources, the number of bright sources below 200 MHz reported in the literature is small (although it should also be pointed out that only small parts of the southern and northern sky have been surveyed for such sources).
+Of particular interest in determining the polarization contamination is the linearly polarized fraction $p = \sqrt{(Q^2 + U^2)/I^2}$ of sources (where $I$, $Q$, and $U$ are the Stokes parameters), and, in the absence of low-frequency measurements, how this scales from higher frequencies.
 B13 detected one polarized point source at 189 MHz, PMN J0351-2744, with a polarization fraction $p = 0.02$ and polarized flux of 320 mJy.
 At somewhat higher frequencies (350 MHz), \citet{Giessuebel2013} studied sources behind M31 and found that $p_{\rm350~MHz} = 0.14~p_{\rm 1.4~GHz}$, with typical values of a few percent at 350 MHz.
 A study of the depolarization of point sources by \citet{Farnes2014} showed a systematic trend for depolarization of steep-spectrum point sources as frequency decreased, resulting in very low polarization fractions ($p \ll 0.01$) below 300 MHz.
-In a measurement of M51 using LOFAR between 115 and 175 MHz, \citet{mulcahy14} detected 6 background sources with Stokes I between 44 and 1500 mJy.
+In a measurement of M51 using LOFAR between 115 and 175 MHz, \citet{mulcahy14} detected 6 background sources with Stokes $I$ between 44 and 1500 mJy.
 They detect two ``sources'' with relatively large polarized fractions (0.026 and 0.029), but these are the lobes of radio galaxies with unpolarized cores.
 If one were to include the flux from the core, thus giving the total polarized fraction integrated over the galaxy, this would be lower.
 For the unresolved sources, the polarized fractions are all $<2.8\times10^{-3}$.
 Depolarization from 1.4 GHz ranged between 0.03 and 0.2 for the six sources.
-Importantly, \citet{mulcahy14} had very high angular resolution (20-25\arcsec) relative to B13 and PAPER, thus minimizing beam depolarization effects from integrating over sources.
+Importantly, \citet{mulcahy14} had very high angular resolution (20-25\arcsec) relative to B13 and the Donald C. Backer Precision Array for Probing the Epoch of Reionization (PAPER), thus minimizing beam depolarization effects from integrating over sources.